tvanmaren/boxes-jQuery-playground/README.md

 ### Play :)

 All finished with the above exercises?
-Take some time to play with jQuery methods that you didn't use for the exercises above!
+Take some time to play and experiment with any jQuery methods that you didn't use for the exercises above.

 Look through the various methods on the [Intro to jQuery Learn page](https://learn.galvanize.com/content/gSchool/browser-dom-curriculum/master/jQuery/README.md), jQuery [manipulation](http://api.jquery.com/category/manipulation/), jQuery  [selectors](http://api.jquery.com/category/selectors/), and jQuery [traversal](http://api.jquery.com/category/traversing/) docs.